jasoryeh/unifi-cam-proxy/docs/docs/dev/configuration/amcrest.md

 - Notes:
   - Camera configuration:
     - Video codec must be H.264 (H.265/HEVC is not supported).
     - Audio codec should be AAC.
 If not, adjust the ffmpeg args to re-encode to AAC.
+(Protect 4.0.33 seems to not like this in live view, and will only show a preview)
     - Ensure the sub stream is enabled.
     - If desired, ensure motion detection is enabled with the desired anti-dither and detection area.
   - The `-bsf:v` parameter is needed to make live video work.